-Q. Why is it that on Sundays you can do whatever you gave up for lent?
+Q. Why is it that on Sundays you can do whatever you gave up for Lent?

-First of all, there are those who prefer to give something up all of Lent.
+First of all, there are those who prefer to give something up for all of Lent.
 That means from Ash Wednesday through Holy Saturday and every day in between.
 This is certainly a good practice and one that will bring with it much merit.
-The rational would be that Jesus fasted in the desert for forty days and did not have any breaks or moments of feasting.
-Additionally, as a Church we do have a penitential attitude even toward Sundays in Lent in that we keep the Church decorated in a very simple way, wear purple as a sign of penance, and refrain from singing the Gloria and the Alleluia.
+The rationale would be that Jesus fasted in the desert for forty days and did not have any breaks or moments of feasting.
+Additionally, as a Church we do have a penitential attitude even toward Sundays in Lent, in that we keep the Church decorated in a very simple way, wear purple as a sign of penance, and refrain from singing the Gloria and the Alleluia.
 These are all ways we keep the attitude of penance even on Sundays.

 With that said, it’s also important to point out that Sundays are Solemnities within the Church.
 A Solemnity is a day of the greatest celebration and especially focuses upon the entire action of Christ’s life, death, AND resurrection.
 Sundays are not technically to be days of fast; rather, they are to be days of feasting!

 As a child, I remember approaching Lent in this way and have always continued this practice.
 For me, it has always been a welcome moment of rest from the penance of Lent and has helped me remember that the joy of Easter is the final goal of any fasting and penance.
 Psychologically and spiritually, it seems good to celebrate these mini-celebrations of Easter every Sunday, and it helps make the days of fasting more meaningful.
 It adds a certain rhythm to the week, focusing on both celebration and penance at the appropriate times.